icey830/restapiexpress/README.md

 * responding with http-code 405 if method not supported on put

 ## Next Steps
-* create template for OPTIONS on instance and collection
-* verify HEAD on instance and collection is really the same as GET
 * create single sign on tables (Username, password, API-Token)
 * generete sessions based on user
 * handle expands for mongodb